EdDataScienceEES/tutorial-Kirstb-04/index.md

 $\color{blue}{\text{Your\ text\ here}}$
 ```

 Add a backslash and a space after each word to create spaces between the words.
-To change the colour simply type the colour you want into the curly brackets where **blue** currently is e.g. purple, green, yellow.
+To change the colour simply type the colour you want into the curly brackets where **blue** currently is _e.g. purple, green, yellow_.

 **Important Note!** <mark>By changing the colour of the text the font of the text also changes.
 There isn't a way around this and so bear this in mind before changing the colour of your text.</mark>